MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

    align
    acc_stats

-Finally, :meth:`aligner.aligner.TrainableAligner.export_textgrids()` exports the output aligned TextGrids.
+Finally, :meth:`montreal_forced_aligner.aligner.TrainableAligner.export_textgrids()` exports the output aligned TextGrids.

 Second (Triphone) Pass
 ======================

-The TrainableAligner's function :meth:`aligner.aligner.TrainableAligner.train_tri()` executes the triphone training.
+The TrainableAligner's function :meth:`montreal_forced_aligner.aligner.TrainableAligner.train_tri()` executes the triphone training.

-The triphone training is initialized by :meth:`aligner.aligner.TrainableAligner._init_tri()`, which uses the following multiprocessing functions to set up the triphone system, construct a decision tree (since not all possible triphones will appear in the dataset), and prepare the alignments from the first (monophone) pass for use in training:
+The triphone training is initialized by :meth:`montreal_forced_aligner.aligner.TrainableAligner._init_tri()`, which uses the following multiprocessing functions to set up the triphone system, construct a decision tree (since not all possible triphones will appear in the dataset), and prepare the alignments from the first (monophone) pass for use in training: